no1stringbean/lfabr/src/content/basics/index.md

 The best way to think about the writings on Liturgy for a Bike Ride is like a garden.
 Even a "finished" garden requires care.
 Plants can be tended and cultivated.
 Plants can also sprout.
 Visitors to a garden can choose a path and what to focus on, whether that is a single flower or a collection of trees.

 Not every note and piece of writing on here has been cultivated for long.
-In order to share writing more frequently and to shun perfectionism, writings are shared well before they are fully baked or fully grown.[^4] An observere will notice, as they engage with this website, that many pieces are noticeably unfinished.
+In order to share writing more frequently and to shun perfectionism, writings are shared well before they are fully baked or fully grown.[^4] An observer will notice, as they engage with this website, that many pieces are noticeably unfinished.

 <h5 class="pre-heading mt-20 text-left">Footnotes</h5>